Clinique Even Better Skin Tone Corrector, is it for you ?

 water/aqua/eau, dimethicone, isododecane, cyclopentasiloxane, polysilicone-11, butylene glycol, yeast extract/faex/extrait de levure, ascorbyl glucoside, hordeum vulgare (barley) extract/extrait d’orge, betula alba (birch) bark extract, cucumis sativus (cucumber) fruit extract, scutellaria baicalensis root extract, morus bombycis (mulberry) root extract, trametes versicolor extract, helianthus annuus (sunflower) seedcake, saccharomyces lysate extract, curcuma longa (turmeric) root extract, oryza sativa (rice) bran extract, citrus grandis (grapefruit) peel extract, triticum vulgare (wheat) germ extract, peg-6, peg-10 dimethicone, cholesterol, salicylic acid, polysorbate 20, isohexadecane, propylene glycol dicaprate, caffeine, sodium rna, acetyl glucosamine, simethicone, tromethamine, caprylyl glycol, glycyrrhetinic acid, polysorbate 80, di-c12-18 alkyl dimonium chloride, sodium hyaluronate, tocopheryl acetate, squalane, sodium sulfite, sodium metabisulfite, hexylene glycol, ammonium acryloyldimethyltaurate/vp copolymer, acrylamide/sodium acryloyldimethyltaurate copolymer, sodium salicylate, disodium edta, phenoxyethanol, yellow 5 (ci 19140), yellow 6 (ci 15985).

-Like many Clinique products, it is hard to glean much real information from such a detailed list.
+Like many Clinique products, it is hard to glean much real information from such a detailed and lengthy list!

 Reviews